 As Senior Director of Operations for payroll-related subsidiaries at FBG Holdings, Leigh Hansen has helped numerous payroll clients through the process of implementing a new payroll/HCM platform.
 Despite the many ways in which upgrading to an automated all-in-one platform can make things easier, the process of switching over can be stressful.
 Here she offers some suggestions on ways to make the process a little smoother.

-- An easier way to manage employee data
+- An easier way to manage employee data and benefits enrollment

 - A way to eliminate the use of multiple systems or vendors